 Some dog owners choose medication, while others rely on natural solutions.
 But whatever you prefer, make sure your dog is treated.
 Heartworm can kill dogs, so it’s very important that you take preventative measures.

 There’s no perfect way to prevent all mosquito bites, and heartworm prevention treatment may be your dog’s last line of defense.

 2. Stay Indoors When Possible, Especially During Peak Hours

 Mosquitoes are most active at dusk and dawn, so it may be best to walk your dog at other times of day when the mosquitoes aren’t so aggressive.

 Keep your dog inside as much as you can, and make sure that the doors and windows are closed.
-If you have any screens, make sure that they are in good shape and repair or block any holes that mosquitoes may be able to get through.
+If you have any screens, make sure that they’re in good shape, and repair or block any holes that mosquitoes may be able to get through.